waddlesmcsqueezy/ProjectKurita/README.md

 # Feedback
 You can submit your suggestions [Here](https://forms.gle/RVGZLpSwbqWanwHm8)

+# Planned Changes

+## Version 1.4.1

+- Hopefully fixing firing animations for new vehicles
+- T-34 will have skirts at vet 2 that give it more HP
+- Swapping availability of MG34/MG42 for Wehrmacht Osheer and OKW
+- Marines for USF
+- Gebirgsjäger for Wehrmacht Osheer
+- MG34 kubel for Wehrmacht Ostheer
+- SAS Commandos for UKF

 # Known Issues
 - ~~KCH's grenade requires Battlephase 1, which cannot be obtained as OKW.~~ FIXED
 - ~~M3 Satan UKF Flamethrower tank UI info is incorrect.~~ FIXED